Roll20/roll20-api-scripts/CombatTracker/README.md

 ---

 #### Changelog
+**v0.1.11**
+* !ct menu expanded.
+* Players can see Round number now.
+* Save and use favorite conditions.
+* Possibility to add a custom message to a condition.
+* Possiblity to add a direction to the duration of a condition, eg. `+1`, `+3`, `-1`, `-3`.
+* Possibility to pause the timer, `!ct pt` will toggle the pause.
+There also is a button in the menu, `!ct menu` or `!ct`.
+* Possibility to shorten a long name in the chat announcements.
+* Possibility to go to the previous turn.
+* Fixed initiative attribute config option.

 **v0.1.10**
 * Fixed a bug were conditions with StatusInfo support didn't get the duration provided (needs StatusInfo update to).